 Can I be tracked or hacked while using a no-logs VPN?

 For instance, if you log into your social media accounts or accept browser cookies, websites can still track your activities.
 Hackers could also compromise your device through malware or phishing attacks — the risk is higher when your VPN doesn’t have a malware blocker.
-They also can’t fully protect you against browser fingerprinting and other advanced tracking methods.
 Take a look at our guide to online privacy to learn more about these techniques.

-The best way to stay safe online is to combine a no-logs VPN with good security practices.
-Use strong passwords, enable two-factor authentication, keep your software updated, run regular antivirus scans, and be careful about clicking unknown links or downloading files.
+The best way to stay safe online is to combine a no-logs VPN with strong antivirus protection and smart security habits.
+Use strong, unique passwords, enable two-factor authentication, keep your software up to date, run regular antivirus scans, and avoid clicking unfamiliar links or downloading suspicious files.

 Are no-logs VPNs safe?